Once again it’s time for my scans, bloods and mole check.

 I am pushing my new yellow bicycle along the Merrion road towards Blackrock.

-There are two reasons why I am pushing it (as opposed to cycling it)
+There are two reasons why I am pushing (as opposed to cycling it)

-And two, the radiologist I have just attended has warned me against cycling.
+And secondly, the radiologist I have just attended has warned me against cycling.

 (In fact he is not one bit happy that I haven’t organised someone collect me.)